+The key officers and employees of the Company, including the Named Executive Officers, are eligible to receive stock option awards under the Company's stock option plans.
 Stock options are granted at an option exercise price equal to the fair market value of the Common Stock on the date of the grant.
 Accordingly, stock options have value only if the stock price appreciates in value from the date that the options are granted.
-The stock option plans focus executives and other participants on the creation of stockholder value over the long-term and encourages equity ownership in the Company.
+The stock option plans focus executives and other participants on the creation of shareholder value over the long-term and encourages equity ownership in the Company.
+Individual grants in the 1998 fiscal year were based on corporate performance and on individual levels of responsibility, performance, and contributions to the Company.
+This determination was made based on the Compensation Committee's assessment of the performance of each individual.